 Bobbie has exhibited at various locations internationally.
 Career highlights to date include having her video installation, Digital Garden projected onto the internal walls of historic Coventry Cathedral (UK) and at the World Heritage and UNESCO site The Medina of Tunis (Tunisia).
 In addition to this, Bobbie’s video series Resident Alien was chosen to feature in Windows 98, a touring exhibition in Iran.

 In 2019 Bobbie was successful in her application to work alongside 8 international artists in a residency in Cassis, France.
 Here Bobbie furthered her craft and her understanding of other cultures, perspectives and approaches to both art and the environment.

-Bobbie founded and facilitates an artist-run-space Comet Project Space, which now operates as a platform for collaborative projects and community activations.
+Bobbie founded and facilitates an artist-run-initiative Comet Project Space, where she has curated several events which have a focus on creating a space where people can meet, generate connections and work collaboratively.
+Comet Project Space now operates as a pop-up gallery and platform for collaborative projects and community activations.